 For this technology transfer, the client contracted nanoComposix to assist in transferring their nanoparticle-enabled immune-stimulant technology from the university lab where it was developed to a commercial lab and to begin to establish manufacturing SOPs and to scale up synthesis production. nanoComposix worked closely with the client to ensure the procedures were comprehensively documented for successful transfer to outside laboratories while maintaining material quality and reproducibility.
 The nanoCompmosix team also investigated potential scale-up options, which would be required to reduce costs and produce the material at the target price-points for their end application.

 Technology transfer steps included:

-This customer had been producing a proprietary topical therapeutic with a nanoparticle component and required a second supplier for their commercial technology. nanoComposix worked with them to replicate their established synthesis protocols, testing, and release procedures under our QMS so that we could be validated as a second supplier for their nanoparticle component.
+This customer had been producing a proprietary topical therapeutic with a nanoparticle component and required a second supplier for their commercial technology. nanoComposix worked with them to replicate their established synthesis protocols, testing, and release procedures under our QMS so that we could be qualified as a second supplier for the nanoparticle component.

 GMP process development included: